TheoOiry/type-rules/README.md

 ## Basic checking

-You can declare a struct and impose some constraints on each field:
+You can declare a struct and impose some constraints on each field and check the validity like this:
 ```rust
 use type_rules::Validator;
 //Don't forget to import the used rules.